CaglarGuher/Python-Algorithmic-Trading-Implementation-with-User-Interface/README.md

 class Asset_Operation():

     pass
+# Get_coin_info
+this class will get the required information for decision analysis

 # Decision Analysis

-+ Decision Analysis class will be  the brain of the  algortihm
++ Signal Analysis class will be  the brain of the  algortihm
 + ALL DECISIONS WILL BE MADE IN THIS CLASS

-class Decision_Analysis():
+class Signal_Analysis():

     def ML_analysis():